Some of the best cheap audio interface for home recording studios and live performances are now available for under $200.

 |A/D resolution||24-bit / 96KHz|

-Steinberg UR22 MK2 features 2 inputs/outputs, MIDI ports, phantom power for microphone recording and two USB ports.
+Steinberg UR22 MK2 features 2 inputs/outputs, phantom power for microphone recording and two USB ports.
 What to do with two USB ports?
 One is large to connect to your Laptop/PC and get power as well, and the other one is small to connect to your iPad (iPad cannot sufficiently power the audio interface).
+The MIDI port will allow you to connect your keyboard right away and start recording.
+In case you have not find your ideal keyboard controller check The Best Cheap MIDI Keyboard for Home Recording Studio in 2018.

-One of the inputs have a Hi-Z switch that you van engage to accommodate guitar or bass.
+One of the inputs has a Hi-Z switch that you can engage to accommodate guitar or bass.
 The construction is tough with good quality metal chassis.
 Plus the package offers Cubase AI and Cubasis LE.

 |A/D resolution||24-bit / 192KHz|

 We will take it up a notch and get our budget a little higher.
-For those who have greater needs for simultaneous recordings it features 4 balanced analog inputs and outputs.
-Except recording studios Audio 6 is also common used in live performances with a dj controller and the Traktor Pro by NI.
+For those who have greater needs for simultaneous recordings, it features 4 balanced analog inputs and outputs.
+Except for recording studios, Audio 6 is also commonly used in live performances with a DJ controller and the Traktor Pro by NI.

 Komplete Audio 6 has 2 balanced line/mic, 2 balanced line (1.4″TRS) inputs and 4 balanced outputs (1.4″TRS).
-This interface from Native Instruments connects with USB and also have MIDI IN and OUT ports.
+The two mic inputs are armed with high-end pre-amps and Cirrus Logic converters for original sound.
+This interface from Native Instruments connects with USB and also have MIDI IN and OUT ports to connect your MIDI keyboard.
+One big plus that you wont find on an audio interface of that budget is the 15 status LEDs which provide visual feedback for all signals.

-Many users, including myself find the big main volume knob on top of the tool very useful.
-But i’m mostly excited with the softwares that it comes with, Cubase LE 6, Traktor LE 2 and Komplete Elements with over 1000 instruments and effects sized 3GB.
+By looking this sound card you will notice the sleek, rugged metal casing that will guarantee a long life product.
+Many users, including myself, find the big main volume knob on top of the tool very useful.
+But I’m most excited with the softwares that it comes with, Cubase LE 6, Traktor LE 2 and Komplete Elements with over 1000 instruments and effects sized 3GB.
+I love those packages that offer everything you will need to start DJing or produce music.

-conclusion: NI Komplete Audio 6 is not only one of the best audio interfaces for home recording studios, but it can also perform great in a pro studio. is a bit over price but worth every penny and if you can afford it, go for it.
-Superior to the above we met so far with Low-latency performance, high-quality pre-amps plus professional NI products and softwares.
+conclusion: NI Komplete Audio 6 is not only one of the best audio interfaces for home recording studios, but it can also perform great in semi-pro studios.
+It is a bit over our budget but worth every penny and if you can afford it, go for it.
+Superior to the above we met so far with low-latency performance, high-quality pre-amps plus professional NI products and software.

 Musicians who use it: Madeon, Savant, Carnage, Haywyre